 If you're still doubt, or don't believe, then don't buy these soldiers.
 "Caveat emptor" being the watchword of the day.
 I offer no guarantees, only their history as explained above.
-Or, come to the Soldier Display in Umbria and examine the figures for yourself, and then buy them.
+Or, come to the warehouse in Rugby and examine the figures for yourself, and then buy them.
 As well as the Count's collection there are several thousand other figures available for sale.

 My own figures, Soldiers' Soldiers, which we painted in small quantities for the Count, were packed in stout short, square-ish boxes, at the Count's request, to enable him to pack more soldiers into smaller spaces, and also to give greater strength to the boxes whilst in transit.
 When resold these figures will be provided with a Certificate of Authentication.

 Also found among the old chap's effects were a number of copies of the Britains' reproduction of their first catalogue, original reproductions, if such a difficult use of the English language is allowed.